m-morrone/simp-doc/docs/user_guide/HOWTO/NFS.rst

    The NFS daemon may take time to reload after module application.
-If your users do not have home directories immediately after application or it takes a while to log in, don't panic!
+If your users do not have home directories immediately after application or it takes a while to log in, do not panic!

 ..
 NOTE::